 The Governance Board focuses primarily on strategic issues rather than operational matters.
-Our strategic aims are set out here.
-Again, these aims are reviewed annually to ensure that we strive to achieve what is in the best interests of our school.
+Our strategic aims are set to raise aspirations based upon Excellence, Enjoyment and Expertise.
+To see Our Vision for 2025 click here.
+Because we review our performance against Our Vision for 2025, we ensure that we are on target and focused to achieve what is in the best interests of our school.

-If you wish to know more about our School and Governance Board please get in touch with Natalie Green, Clerk to the Governors, or Mrs Helen Keedy, Chair of Governors, through the school’s email address.
+If you wish to know more about our School and Governance Board please contact Helen Keedy, Chair of Governors, through the school’s email:

-I am serving my fourth year as Chair of Governors, my term expiring in 2018.
+I am serving my sixth year as Chair of Governors, my term expiring in 2022.
 I have completed the Chair’s Development Programme in order to ensure that the school benefits from best practice.
 My career was corporate law and finance so combined with a previous school governorship, I am able to offer a considerable range of relevant experience.

 My motivation to support the school is to ensure that every child has the best life opportunities through receiving the greatest educational start possible.
 An outstanding primary school education is the most valuable gift any child can receive; my goal is to support our school in delivering the greatest educational start to all our pupils.

 Richard Fuller: Parent Governor, Joint Vice Chair of Governors

 I am an appointed Parent Governor, my term running until 2022.